NPException/Dimensional-Pockets/README.md

 https://minecraft.curseforge.com/projects/dimensional-pockets

 For info about the stuff that DP offers, check out [the Wiki](https://github.com/NPException/Dimensional-Pockets/wiki).
-So this is the repo for our Modjam 4 entry.
-Dimensional Pockets.

 Dimensional Pockets is currently being maintained by NPException.